-Answer: Coaches may play during an open gym setting.
+Answer: Coaches may supervise during an open gym.
+Coaches may play during an open gym setting.
 Open Gyms cannot be made mandatory.
 Open Gyms must be 'free and unstructured play, so NO coaching may take place during an Open Gym.
-Open Gyms are defined in their entirety in Sports' Regulation #7 on pages 68-69.
+Open Gyms are defined in their entirety in Sports' Regulation #9.
+Language in the "Individual Instruction" regulation (General Sports Regulation 8.6) delineates the permissions in that regulation from those in Open Gyms.